neunhoef/shuntingyard/x/X.md

       - int16
       - int32
       - int64
+      - int      (same width as a pointer)
+      - intc     (same width as a C int)
+      - intl     (same width as a C long int)
       - uint8
       - uint16
       - uint32
       - uint64
+      - uint     (same width as a pointer)
+      - intc     (same width as a C unsigned int)
+      - intl     (same width as a C unsigned long int)

   - a typed floating point number of one of the following types: